 Any gain or loss arising on derecognition is recognised directly as profit or loss and presented in 'interest income'.
-Impairment losses are presented as separate line item in the statement of profit or loss and other comprehensive income as 'Impairment expense on loans and other financing net of recoveries'.
+Impairment losses are presented as separate line item in the statement of profit or loss and other comprehensive income as 'Expected credit losses on financial assets, net of recoveries'.